sal55/langs/c3notes.md

     import files

 to import the source file files.m.
-To use an alias, use:
+To use an alias, write:

     import files as fs